Downtown Windsor Parking Study

 - Final Downtown Windsor Parking Study

 - January 15, 2020, Town Council Staff Report

 - Appendix B – Parking Demand Analysis

 - Appendix C – Public Meeting Summaries

-The increasing popularity of downtown Windsor and the prospect of a significant amount of new residential and commercial development activity have led to a need to study and prepare for managing future parking demands.
+The increasing popularity of downtown Windsor, the prospect of a significant amount of new residential and commercial development activity and the anticipated arrival of SMART commuter rail service in late 2021 have led to a need to study and prepare for managing future parking demands

 Community Workshops were held on April 8, 2019 and October 17, 2019 to receive input from the community on parking in the downtown area.
 In April, the Workshop consisted of an open house where community members commented on long-term parking and the impact of Town Green events, the SMART train and future development (such as hotels) on parking in downtown Windsor.
 In October, a presentation was provided on the proposed parking management strategies.